 Since my undergraduate years I have tutored, mentored, and taught students in both New York City and Los Angeles, and across a variety of subjects, age levels, and abilities.
 I've also conducted research on teaching, learning, and student preparedness in the community college context.
 Writing is by far my favorite subject.
 It allows me to understand and nurture a student's creativity and imagination- which always leads to some amazing conversations- yet it also allows me to simultaneously sharpen students' communication and critical thinking skills.
 Aside from writing, I enjoy tutoring Spanish, history, and study skills.
 As I see it, tutoring is not just about helping struggling students; it is about pushing students (even the brightest!) to grow both academically and personally.
 Now for my alphabet soup of degrees.
 I received my Bachelor's degree from UCLA in Sociology with a minor in Education.
 I then went on to complete my Master's degree in Sociology and Education at Teachers College, Columbia University.
 And because two degrees aren't enough, I am now currently pursuing my PhD at UC Irvine in Criminology, Law, and Society.
 As I move on to this new endeavor, I plan to extend my passion for education into the criminal justice system.
 In my spare time, I enjoy road-tripping (I've driven cross country twice!), hiking, film, and dancing.

-University of California-Los Angeles - BA, Sociology
+Undergraduate Degree: University of California-Los Angeles - Bachelor in Arts, Sociology

 GRE Quantitative: 150

 High School English

 High School Level American History

 Study Skills and Organization

 To meet students where they are at, find their strengths, address insecurities with support, and challenge them to be better students.